NBA on CBS: Tape delay and playoff scheduling

 From 1975 to 1979, CBS aired all NBA Finals games live (usually during the afternoon); live NBA Finals game coverage on the network resumed in 1982.
 During this era, CBS aired weeknight playoff games from earlier rounds on tape delay at 11:30 p.m.
 Eastern Time (airing games live when the game site was in the Pacific Time Zone).
 CBS continued this practice until at least the mid-1980s.

 CBS did not want sportscasters to give the final score on the late-evening newscasts aired by its local affiliates.
 The network preferred the games to not be over by that time if they were going to be aired on tape later that night.
-Most CBS games were either 8:30 or 9:00 p.m. local starts.
-For instance, CBS aired Games 1–3 of the 1981 Western Conference Finals, between the Houston Rockets and Kansas City Kings.
-Ironically, both Western Conference teams finished the regular season with a record 40–42, instead of the Eastern Conference Finals between the Boston Celtics and Philadelphia 76ers (both teams finished with a 62–20 record).
+Most CBS games were either 8:30 or 9 p.m. local starts.
+For instance, CBS aired Games 1–3 of the 1981 Western Conference finals, between the Houston Rockets and Kansas City Kings.
+Ironically, both Western Conference teams finished the regular season with a record 40–42, instead of the Eastern Conference finals between the Boston Celtics and Philadelphia 76ers (both teams finished with a 62–20 record).

 1986 was the last year that CBS aired an NBA playoff game on tape delay.
-The network's final delayed playoff broadcast was Game 3 (on May 16) of the playoff series between the Los Angeles Lakers and Houston Rockets.
+The network's final delayed playoff broadcast was Game 3 (on May 16) of the Western Conference finals between the Los Angeles Lakers and Houston Rockets.
 The game aired at 11:30 p.m.
 Eastern Time after having a 9:30 p.m. tip.